mk-hill/brows/README.md

 humidity: 58%
 ```

-Multiple saved options can also be grouped under a different name.
+Multiple saved targets can also be grouped under a different name.

 ```console
 $ brows temperature precipitation humidity --save-only weather